 Sara Compher-Rice is a named Partner with the Oberman & Rice Law Firm.
 Sara began practicing with Steve Oberman in 2002 and has been defending those charged with crimes in Tennessee since that time.
-Licensed in all Tennessee courts, Sara focuses her practice on those accused of Driving Under the Influence (DUI) and other alcohol, drug and/or driving-related cases.
+Licensed in all Tennessee courts, Sara focuses her practice on those accused of criminal offenses, including Driving Under the Influence (DUI) and other alcohol, drug and/or driving-related cases.

 Sara received her B.A. from Denison University in 1999 with a major in Political Science and a minor in English Literature.
 She attended the University of Tennessee College of Law, where she received her Doctor of Jurisprudence, Magna Cum Laude (high honors), in 2002.
 Graduating in the top ten percent of her class, Sara was elected to the Order of the Coif, the highest academic honor a law student can achieve.

 Since she was first licensed in 2002, Sara has maintained a commitment to promoting legal ethics.
 This commitment began in law school with her involvement in the Legal Ethics Fraternity, Phi Delta Phi, and continues today.
 In 2011 Sara was appointed by the Tennessee Supreme Court to serve as a Hearing Committee Member for the Tennessee Board of Professional Responsibility.
 Sara proudly served two consecutive terms for the Board.

 Sara has lectured to both local and national audiences on a variety of criminal defense topics, including DUI Defense, Ethics, Courtroom Technology, Case Investigation, and Criminal Law Updates.
 She has also authored multiple articles relating to DUI Defense.